 Useful Apps for Kids Learning Japanese

+In addition to attending their regular Japanese language classes, children can complement their study by using apps.
 The first step for kids learning Japanese is to master hiragana and katakana, and later kanji.
 Although repeated handwriting of hiragana and katakana letters can still be used, using apps to support children learning is so much more fun.
 The experience of using apps is enhanced with lively animation and background music, transforming what used to be a bland activity into an engaging learning experience instead.
 Below we round up six educational apps that are useful for school children who are beginner learners of Japanese.

 Trace and Learn Hiragana and Katakana